Axis (anatomy): Development

 The axis is ossified from five primary and two secondary centres.

 The body and vertebral arch are ossified in the same manner as the corresponding parts in the other vertebrae, viz., one centre for the body, and two for the vertebral arch.

 The centres for the arch appear about the seventh or eighth week of fetal life, while the centres for the body appear in about the fourth or fifth month.

-The dens, or odontoid process, consist originally of a continuation upward of the cartilaginous mass, in which the lower part of the body is formed.
+The dens, or odontoid process, consists originally of a continuation upward of the cartilaginous mass, in which the lower part of the body is formed.

 During about the sixth month of fetal life, two centres make their appearance in the base of this process: they are placed laterally, and join before birth to form a conical bilobed mass deeply cleft above; the interval between the sides of the cleft and the summit of the process is formed by a wedge-shaped piece of cartilage.

 The base of the process is separated from the body by a cartilaginous disk, which gradually becomes ossified at its circumference, but remains cartilaginous in its center until advanced age.

-In this cartilage, rudiments of the lower epiphyseal lamella of the atlas and the upper epiphyseal lamella of the axis may sometimes be found.
+In this cartilage, rudiments of the lower epiphyseal plate of the atlas, and the upper epiphyseal plate of the axis may sometimes be found.

-The apex of the odontoid process has a separate centre that appears in the second and joins about the twelfth year; this is the upper epiphyseal lamella of the atlas.
+The apex of the dens has a separate centre that appears in the second and joins about the twelfth year; this is the upper epiphyseal plate of the atlas.

 In addition to these, there is a secondary centre for a thin epiphyseal plate on the undersurface of the body of the bone.

 Clinical significance

-Fracture of dens
+Fractures

+A fracture of both pedicles of the axis is termed a Hangman's fracture.

-Fractures of the dens, not to be confused with Hangman's fractures, are classified into three categories according to the Anderson Alonso system:
+Fractures of the dens are classified into three categories according to the Anderson Alonso system: